 Frequently asked questions

-Look for frozen yuca in the international frozen food section of large supermarkets or in Latin markets.
-It comes in a large bag and several brands package them.
-The brand will depend on what’s available in your area.
+Look for frozen yuca in the international frozen foods section of large supermarkets or in Latin markets.
+It’s typically sold in large bags, and available brands may vary by region.

 Storing and reheating instructions